 An unlimited source of knowledge and top-level instruction, McLeod's commitment to his student-athletes has been unparalleled, first at Florida State and now at Tallahassee.

 More than 30 of McLeod’s pupils at Florida State signed professional contracts, and he is credited with the development of former Seminole baseball standouts Richie Lewis and 1986 Golden Spikes Award winner Mike Loynd.
 At Tallahassee, more than 100 players have continued their education and athletic careers at four-year schools.

-McLeod has also coached six future Major Leaguers - the latest being Lorenzo Cain, who joins the late Ryan Freel, Brandon Jones, Mike Metcalfe, Juan Padilla and Michael Saunders, who also suited up for Team Canada in the 2008 Beijing Olympics.
+McLeod has also coached six future Major Leaguers - the latest being Lorenzo Cain, who was an American League All-Star Game starter and won a World Series ring with the Kansas City Royals in 2015, and was the American League Championship Series Most Valuable Player in 2014.
+Cain joins the following players on the Eagles' MLB Alumni list - the late Ryan Freel, Brandon Jones, Mike Metcalfe, Juan Padilla and Michael Saunders, who also suited up for Team Canada in the 2008 Beijing Olympics.